EndoluminalSurgicalVision-IMR/ATM-22-Related-Work/README.md

 3. [Dataset Rule](#Dataset-Rule)

 ## Participation Instruction
-The challenge is open-call (challenge opens for new submissions after MICCAI 2022 deadline).
+This challenge is open-call (challenge opens for new submissions after MICCAI 2022 deadline).
 The online evaluation for individual algorithms is still working.

 ### Registration
 The registration information, and detailed information could refer to [**Registration Page**](https://atm22.grand-challenge.org/registration/).